 14th.
 The rule, as I believe it to be, is that the begotten son or sons, shall take one share more than the son by adoption-or rather, that the begotten son, or sons, shall take two shares, and the adopted son one share.
 Thus, if one son be begotten after the adoption, he shall take two shares, and the adopted son one share, of the estate.
-If two sons be begotten after the adopted son shall take one, and the begotten sons two each.
-If three sons be begotten after adoption, the estate shall be divided into five parts, of which the adopted son shall take one, and the begotten sons two each.
+If two sons be begotten after the adoption, the whole estate shall be divided into five parts, of which the adopted son shall take one, and the begotten sons two each.
 If three sons be begotten after adoption, the estate shall be divided into seven parts, of which the adopted son shall take one, and each of the begotten sons two.
 This rule will apply whatever number of sons may be begotten by a man, after he shall have taken one in adoption.
 I have had much trouble in endeavouring to ascertain the law upon this point, and the above rule is the result of my researches.

-15th.
-It is said that a man by the adoption of a son, does not lose any of the power which he would have had over his estate, if he never had adopted-or in other terms, that a son having been adopted, shall not, in virtue of his adoption, have any special claim upon his adopting father's property-that a man's power, as to the disposal of his estate, is not affected by his having adopted a son, any more than it would have been by his having had sons of his body only.
-I had understood the rule to be otherwise, and believed that the right of an adopted son to the whole of his adopting father's estate, if no son should be begotten, was indefeisible -or indefeisible as to his proportion, if a son or sons should be begotten, after the adoption.
-This right, was as I conceived, founded upon a prineiple of justice, by which he who had been taken away from his own natural family, and who had thereby been deprived of the rights he was born to; was protected against the effects of that partiality, which might be supposed to operate in favor of a begotten son.
-In the books, I cannot find any thing expressly upon the subject; and I am told that the distinction which I believed to have existed, does not exist, in favor of the adopt-I still entertain much doubt upon this point, although I have ed son. been assured, that the right of an adopted son is equal to, and no greater than, that of a son begotten---and that whatever may be done by a father to prejudice the one, may, in like manner be done by him, to prejudice I have sought for authorities in vain; but to me it appears that the other. the claims of the adopted son upon the person adopting him, are founded I shall add the case of Goopeemohun Deb v.
-Ruja Rajcrishna in reason. to this chapter.
+of the power which he would have had over his estate, if he never had adopted-or in other terms, that a son having been adopted, shall not, in virtue of his adoption, have any special claim upon his adopting father's property-that a man's power, as to the disposal of his estate, is not affected by his having adopted a son, any more than it would have been by his having had sons of his body only.
+I had understood the rule to be otherwise, and believed that the right of an adopted son to the whole of his adopting father's estate, if no son should be begotten, was indefeisible-or indefeisible as to his proportion, if a son or sons should be begotten, after the adoption.
+This right, was as I conceived, founded upon a principle of justice, by which he who had been taken away from his own natural family, and who had thereby been deprived of the rights he was born to; was protected against the effects of that partiality, which might be supposed to operate in favor of a begotten son.
+In the books, I cannot find any thing expressly upon the subject; and I am told that the distinction which I believed to have existed, does not exist, in favor of the adopted son.
+I still entertain much doubt upon this point, although I have been assured, that the right of an adopted son is equal to, and no greater than, that of a son begotten-and that whatever may be done by a father to prejudice the one, may, in like manner be done by him, to prejudice the other.
+I have sought for authorities in vain; but to me it appears that the claims of the adopted son upon the person adopting him, are founded in reason.
+I shall add the case of Goopeemohun Deb v.
+Raja Rajcrishna to this chapter.
 That case may be said to have involved the question, and I am sorry that there was not an opportunity of deciding it, expressly upon that ground.